 For each transport connection that a SS sets up, the relay opens an associated connection to the BS.
 Both connections have the same level of QoS.
-The BS is not aware that the connection corresponds to a remote SS.
+The BS is not aware that the connection corresponds to a SS that is connected by means of a relay.
 The relay masquerades the transport connection.
 It maintains a table to map the connection identifier (CID) of one hop to the CID of the other and vice versa.
+This mapping is indicated in Figure 3.

-Figure 3 indicates this mapping.
-All protocol functionality that maintains a proper packet transmission, such as Automatic repeat request (ARQ), segmentation and reassembly (SAR), or burst profile management, is performed on link basis.
+All protocol functionality that maintains a proper packet transmission, such as ARQ, segmentation and reassembly (SAR), or burst profile management, is performed a link basis.
+Thus, one link does not affect the subsequent one.